jupyterlite/jupyterlite/docs/howto/content/python.md

 This approach should be more robust and help avoid most of the issues related to the Service Worker and browser caching.

-However they require setting proper HTTP headers when serving the JupyterLite
+However it requires setting proper HTTP headers when serving the JupyterLite
 application:

 - [Cross-Origin-Opener-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy)